 The approach means that patients are given treatment based on targeted gene sequencing or by using their whole genetic profile, which means that people who are currently undergoing very demanding rounds of chemotherapy could be spared by it, because of clues in their genetic profile.

-Experts said the promise shown by precision medicine was “the most exciting thing since chemotherapy” that means that in future, patients could be saved at very cheap rates by gene tests.
+Experts said the promise shown by precision medicine was the most exciting thing, which means that in the future, patients could be saved at very cheap rates by gene tests.

-Scientists are hopeful that the advantages from treatments based on genetic profiling, which is increasingly used on a trial basis, but there has been no major study examining them in depth.
+Scientists are hopeful that the advantages of treatments based on genetic profiling, which is increasingly used on a trial basis, but there has been no major study examining them in-depth.

 Researchers found that tumors in patients who received targeted treatments had shrinkage rates of 30.6 percent, compared with 4.9 percent in those who did not.

-Patients have been given treatment which was based on specific biomarkers which held for the longer time before the disease worsened.
+Patients have been given treatment, which was based on specific biomarkers, which held for the longest time before the disease worsened.
 “Personalized medicine is a very, very different way of treating patients.
 It’s the most exciting thing since chemotherapy,” says Rowena Sharpe, head of precision medicine at Cancer Research UK